We all know artists who do incredible work, but fail to achieve their professional goals.

-At the same time, I’ll bet you can also name several artists who enjoy great commercial success – but their work leaves you scratching your head and wondering why?
+At the same time, I’ll bet you can also name several artists who enjoy great commercial success, they’re achieving professional goals – yet their work leaves you scratching your head and wondering why?

-It would be better for all of us, artists and the culture alike, if only the best work was rewarded.
+It would be better for all of us, artists and the culture alike, if only the best artwork was rewarded.

 But the world doesn’t always operate like that – especially the art world.

-The truth is that artists who focus their energies toward marketing and promotion usually achieve their professional goals.
+The truth is that those who focus their energies toward marketing and promotion usually achieve their artistic professional goals.

 It isn’t always the quality of the art that opens doors, but the fact that those artists know what doors to knock on and how to do the knocking.

 But without spending energy toward a connection with creativity, with ideas, with technical excellence, the quality of the work will simply not be there.

 And it’s this quality of the work that really drives artists.

 As much as we may crave success, I can’t think of one artist who doesn’t really strive for greatness.
 No one wants to be considered a hack for their creative work, no matter how much money they make.

 So how does an artist make great work while achieving their professional goals?